 Then that writer’s book does get published, that publisher does makes real progress toward growth, that trainee does becomes a trainer of other writers and publishers.
 And we remember that it takes time for a growing Christian communicator to take root and blossom.

 Last summer our little dogwood tree had one more surprise for us.
-There on a branch just three or feet off the ground rested a bird’s nest.
-Inside set a mama robin alongside her baby, beak open and expectant for food.
+There on a branch just three or four feet off the ground rested a bird’s nest.
+Inside sat a mama robin alongside her baby, beak open and expectant for food.
 We could hardly believe it.

 Seeing the bird family, I was even more relieved that we hadn’t given up and removed the tree from our front yard.
 Not only was the dogwood providing beauty, it was giving shelter to new life, as it were.